jahelsantiago/aider/MACHEIGHT-README.md

 ## Deliverables
 - [ ] Create one commit for each task.
 Upload a Pull request with your changes to the repository that was assigned to you.
 - [ ] Add a comment to the Pull request with the time you spent on the test.
-- [ ] Send us an email once it you are finished.
+- [ ] Send us an email once you are finished.